plone/training/javascript/javascript-scratchpad.rst

     A bundle can depend on another.
 This is mainly used for the order of inclusion in the rendered content.
 Currently, it doesn't hook in the require js dependency mechanism.
-This means, each bundle gets all their dependencies compiled in, which raise the response paiload unnecessarily.
+This means, each bundle gets all their dependencies compiled in, which raise the response payload unnecessarily.
     To avoid this, add your resources to existing bundles, like the "plone" bundle.